uds-psl/coq-library-undecidability/README.md

 - `make clean` removes all build files and `.html` files
 - the `gh-pages` branch contains a snapshot of the `html` files and this `README` file and is accessible under `uds-psl.github.io/coq-library-undecidability`

-## Published work
+## Published work and technical reports

-- Verification of PCP-Related Computational Reductions in Coq.
-Yannick Forster, Edith Heiter, and Gert Smolka.
-ITP 2018.
-Subdirectory `PCP`. https://ps.uni-saarland.de/extras/PCP
-- Towards a library of formalised undecidable problems in Coq: The undecidability of intuitionistic linear logic.
-Yannick Forster and Dominique Larchey-Wendling.
-LOLA 2018.
-Subdirectory `ILL`. https://www.ps.uni-saarland.de/~forster/downloads/LOLA-2018-coq-library-undecidability.pdf
+- Hilbert's Tenth Problem in Coq.
+Dominique Larchey-Wendling and Yannick Forster.
+Technical report.
+Subdirectory `H10`. https://uds-psl.github.io/H10
 - Certified Undecidability of Intuitionistic Linear Logic via Binary Stack Machines and Minsky Machines.
 Yannick Forster and Dominique Larchey-Wendling.
 CPP '19.
 Subdirectory `ILL`. http://uds-psl.github.io/ill-undecidability/
 - On Synthetic Undecidability in Coq, with an Application to the Entscheidungsproblem.
 Yannick Forster, Dominik Kirst, and Gert Smolka.
 CPP '19.
 Subdirectory `FOL`. https://www.ps.uni-saarland.de/extras/fol-undec
+- Towards a library of formalised undecidable problems in Coq: The undecidability of intuitionistic linear logic.
+Yannick Forster and Dominique Larchey-Wendling.
+LOLA 2018.
+Subdirectory `ILL`. https://www.ps.uni-saarland.de/~forster/downloads/LOLA-2018-coq-library-undecidability.pdf
+- Verification of PCP-Related Computational Reductions in Coq.
+Yannick Forster, Edith Heiter, and Gert Smolka.
+ITP 2018.
+Subdirectory `PCP`. https://ps.uni-saarland.de/extras/PCP
 - Call-by-Value Lambda Calculus as a Model of Computation in Coq.
 Yannick Forster and Gert Smolka.
-Journal of Automated Reasoning (2018). https://www.ps.uni-saarland.de/extras/L-computability/
+Journal of Automated Reasoning (2018) Subdirectory `L`. https://www.ps.uni-saarland.de/extras/L-computability/

 ## How to contribute

-- Fork the repository using the `Fork` button.
+- Fork the project.
 - Create a new subdirectory for your project and add your files.
 - Add a license for your project.
 - Edit the "Existing undecidable problems" and the "Contributors" section in this file